 Virtual info sessions are focused on specific grades: Preschool and PreK, Kindergarten - Grade 4, and Middle School, Grade 5 - Grade 8.
 These live virtual sessions are led by an admission team member and provide grade-level specific information, including curriculum, schedules, and teacher-student ratio.
 There is always time for Q&A!

 Which one should you attend?
 You are welcome to participate in one or all of these events!
 Each event is designed to provide you with a different perspective of Graland.

 Yes!
 We strive to make Graland affordable for qualified students from all backgrounds through need-based financial assistance.
 We award over $2.6 million in financial assistance to students in Grades K-8.
 We regret that Graland is unable to offer financial aid for preschool and pre-kindergarten students.
 Learn more about financial aid, the process and see our financial aid checklist for more details.

-Parent interviews are discussions with a Graland admission professional that are typically 30 minutes to one hour and focus on getting to know your child and family.
-It is also a time when you can ask personal and in depth questions.
+Virtual parent interviews are discussions with a Graland admission professional that are typically 30 minutes to one hour and focus on getting to know your child and family.
+It is also a time when you can ask personal and in-depth questions.